skinny85/specnaz/docs/reference-manual.md

 }
 ```

+The same remark about multiple class Rules applies to instance Rules as well -
+if you need control over the order in which multiple instance Rules in the same class are applied,
+use the `org.junit.rules.RuleChain` class that ships with JUnit.

 #### Setting the test method

 Some JUnit Rules recognize certain annotations placed on the test method in a 'vanilla' JUnit test class